Vegan Salted Caramel Pretzel Blondies

 4. Stir in flour, being careful not to overmix.
 Add pretzels and stir to combine.

-5. Transfer batter to prepared baking pan.
+5. Transfer the batter to the prepared baking pan.
 Drizzle with 1/4 cup caramel sauce and top with extra pretzels.

 6. Bake for 30 minutes, or until a toothpick inserted into the center comes out clean.